 Mr. Bainbridge graduated with the highest GPA in mathematics in his university undergraduate class and was awarded the “High Scholarship Student Certification” for the “Highest Scholarship Record” in mathematics.
 He was then awarded a three-year, fully paid National Science Foundation Fellowship for graduate studies in mathematics.
 He went on to earn his Master’s Degree and PhD Candidate Degree (C. Phil.) in mathematics from the University of California, Berkeley.
 He was also an Instructor in mathematics at UC Berkeley before attending Harvard Law School.

-After scoring in the top 1/10 of 1% on the LSAT, Mr. Bainbridge was accepted to Harvard, Yale, and Stanford Law Schools.
-He left UC Berkeley to attend Harvard Law School, and after graduating he went to work for the national law firm McKenna & Fitting, which became McKenna Long & Aldrich.
+After graduating from Harvard Law School, Mr. Bainbridge worked for the national law firm McKenna & Fitting, which became McKenna Long & Aldrich.
 He has been a member in good standing of the State Bar of California for 40 years.

 Real Estate Law

 UC Berkeley, Masters and PhD Candidate Degree in mathematics